MrRobinOfficial/Guide-UnrealEngine/README.md

 <table><tr><td>

-* TEXT(): The `TEXT` macro is used to create an `FString` from a string literal.
-It marks the string for localization, allowing Unreal Engine's localization system to replace the text with the appropriate translation for the user's language.
+* `TEXT`: The `TEXT()` macro is used for specifying wide-character (UTF-16) encoding.
+This makes the string literal for being platform independent.
+Without this macro, you are using ANSI encoding (which can cause issue on other machines).

-* INVTEXT(): The `INVTEXT` macro is used to mark a string as non-localizable.
+* `INVTEXT`: The `INVTEXT()` macro is used to mark a string as non-localizable.
 It indicates that the text should not be translated and should remain constant across different languages.

-* LOCTEXT(): The `LOCTEXT` macro is used to create `FText` literals specifically for localization.
+* `LOCTEXT`: The `LOCTEXT()` macro is used to create `FText` literals specifically for localization.
 It takes a namespace and a key to identify the localized string.

 </td></tr></table>